 Fair Housing Center continuing to provide assistance

-posted about 1 year ago by ekilpatrick from Fair Housing Center for Rights & Research
+posted over 1 year ago by ekilpatrick from Fair Housing Center for Rights & Research

 The Fair Housing Center's mission is to protect and expand fair housing rights, eliminate housing discrimination, and promote integrated communities.
 Our advocates are available to assist victims of housing discrimination in a variety of ways, which may include providing education on their rights, assisting them in making a reasonable accommodation or modification request, investigating a complaint, engaging with a housing provider on a tenant’s behalf, or supporting victims in exercising their fair housing rights.